itstommymorgan/vim_config/README.markdown

 3. Install your copy of the vim_config repository using homesick: `homesick clone your_github_username/vim_config` (assuming you cloned it on github)
 4. Symlink it using homesick: `homesick symlink your_github_username/vim_config`
 5. Done.
+6. ...unless you want to use command-T, which requires that you build some stuff first.
+7. `cd ~/.vim/ruby/command-t && ruby extconf.rb && make` takes care of that,
+   though.

 ## FEATURES ##